marq24/ha-tibber-pulse-local/README.md

 Pulse Bridge in your Router.
 Personally I have configured my router in a way, that the Pulse Bridge gets allways the same IP assigned.
 I just can recommend to do the same.

-When you open the web frontend of the bridge, you have to provide always the user `admin` and the password.
+When you open the web frontend of the bridge, you have to provide the user `admin` and the password always.

-Now all is setup, that you can install and use this `Tibber Local Polling` integration
+Now (when the frontend works for you) all is prepared, so you can install and use this `Tibber Local Polling` integration

 ## Installation